pesto-students/sector17-N2-theta/README.md

 - Netlify (To deploy the build)
 - Sentry.io (For error and performance insights)
 - Algolia (For Search)

-## How to run the project frontend

-- Run `npm install` to install all required project dependencies
-- Run `npm run build` to create an optimize build of project
-- Run `npm run start` to start the project

 ## UI Design mocks